The Ultimate Guide to SEO for E-commerce Websites

 • using different product images

-Page loading time is the measurement of how long it takes for an internet user to open a web page.
+· Page loading time measures how long it takes for an internet user to open a web page.

 Page speed is a ranking factor, and survey after survey shows consumers aren’t willing to wait around while a site loads.
-A recent study found that 19 percent of shoppers will abandon a page that takes longer than two to three seconds to load.
+A recent study found that 53 percent of people will abandon a page that takes longer than two to three seconds to load.
+As your buyers won’t wait for slow sites, speed has to be part of your SEO strategy for your e-commerce website.

-If you’re not sure about your current speeds, you can test it with GTmetrix or Google’s PageSpeed Insights
+If you’re unsure about your current speeds, you can test it with GTmetrix or Google’s PageSpeed Insights

 What should you do if your site is too slow?
 First, you need to find the reason.
 It could be:

-• Your site simply has too much content for your server to handle.
+• Your site has too much content for your server to handle.

 • Too many scripts are slowing down load times.